public-assembly/north-star/README.md

 ## What is #FF89DE and what is our relationship to Public Assembly

 #FF89DE is comprised of seven contributors.
 These individuals came together to develop the foundational elements of Public Assembly.
-Much of the influence of #FF89DE is reflected via Public Assembly’s DAO inputs, creative output, and initial products.
+Much of the influence of #FF89DE is reflected via Public Assembly’s DAO inputs, creative direction, and initial products.
 We hope to inspire teams and individuals alike to find their own space within Public Assembly, utilizing the resources it provides and leaning on (when helpful) the guidelines #FF89DE has provided.

 ## Ecosystem Links (as of 11/30/22)
 [https://www.public---assembly.com/](https://www.public---assembly.com/) \